IgniteUI/igniteui-docfx/jp/components/grid.md

 Grid **summaries** can also be enabled on a per-column level, which means that you can activate it only for columns that you need to. **Grid summaries** gives you a predefined set of default summaries, depending on the type of data in the column, so that you can save some time:

-For `string` and `boolean` data type is available the following function:
+For `string` and `boolean` data types, the following function is available:
  - count

 For `number` data type, the following functions are available: